msun3192/MNIST-Number-IDing/README.md

+(NOT WORKING)
+Training images are too large to upload to GitHub
+Rest of the code is uploaded here for safekeeping

 Final project for Algorithms
 Human and AI approach to the MNIST dataset idenfication problem AI clusters similar images, human identifies the centroid(average of all images)